 One thing that you can do to make life easier is hire an experienced local real estate agent.
 Real estate agents will fill the disclosure form for you and they know exactly what to report.

 Real estate agents do this day in and day out for multiple properties.
 You can rely on them to get it right.
 Finally, if there’s one thing that you have to do, it’s to check that everything that goes on the disclosure form is true.

 False statements on a disclosure form is a sure way to invite trouble.

 One way to hire an expert real estate agent is by getting in touch with a Clever Partner Agent.
 They are full-service agents who will help you through every step of the home selling process.

 From looking for buyers to negotiating for a great price, Partner Agents do it all.
-Because they work through Clever, these expert agents charge a flat fee of $3000 or 1% if your home sells for more than $350,000.
+Because they work through Clever, these expert agents charge just 1.5%.

 Clever only partners with the very best agents in any area.
 This way, you know that the person representing you is one of the best in the business.